What is life insurance underwriting?

 -

 The best life insurance company is different for everyone.
 Before searching for a life insurance company, determine your coverage needs, including desired optional benefits (aka riders).
 Once you have your coverage needs figured out, consider what is most important to you in a life insurance company.
-It could be its claims process, financial strength, policy offerings or customer satisfaction.
+It could be its claims process, financial strength, policy offerings such as term or whole life, or customer satisfaction.
 Understanding your needs and working with a licensed agent or financial advisor might help you find the right fit.

 -

 If you knowingly lie on your application to get lower premiums, that is life insurance fraud.
 You could be denied coverage, fined or even face jail time.
 Additionally, your fraud may be reported to the Medical Information Bureau, which would then alert other companies of your fraud if you apply for coverage in the future.
-Small unintentional mistakes, like your weight being off by a few pounds, are not considered fraud and not likely to cause a denial of coverage but may result in higher premiums.
+If your beneficiaries file a claim during the two-year contestability period and the insurance company discovers misrepresentations, the claim may be denied or reduced.
+Small unintentional mistakes, like your weight being off by a few pounds, are not considered fraud and are not likely to cause a denial of coverage but may result in higher premiums.

 -